eurostat/gridviz/docs/reference.md

 ### Multi scale CSV data

 When several CSV files contain the data with different resolutions, it is possible to define a multi-scale dataset from those files.
-The change of dataset depending on the zoom level is controled with the **pixNb** parameter:
+The change of dataset depending on the zoom level is controled with the **minPixelsPerCell** parameter:

 ```javascript
 new gviz.Map(containerDiv)